pillarsjs/String.format/README.md

 Languages:[[EN](#),[ES](#stringformat-es)]

 Add to [JS String.prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) `.format()` method which accepts as parameter an object or an array with values to be substituted in the string, based on a pattern.

+> String.format uses [JSON.decycled](https://github.com/bifuer/JSON.decycled) for show Objects as String without circular references errors and some related problems.

+> For Date object format you can use [Date.format](https://github.com/bifuer/Date.format)

 [npm](https://www.npmjs.com/package/string.format)

 ```javascript